abc-datacamp/abc-intro-2-git-in-rstudio/chapter3.md

 1. You committed a file to a Git repo.
 2. You modified the file.
 3. You saved those changes.
-4. You realized you do not like any of these changes.
+4. You realized you did not like any of these changes.

 So, here's what you do: